Titantek/ada-outlier-datastory/index.md

      <img src="/ada-outlier-datastory/assets/img/Marty_and_Doc/marty1.png" alt="Marty">Sure Doc, take the lead!</div>
 </div>

 D: Fascinating!
-Marty, you are saying it is harder that you thought, how so?
+Marty, you are saying it is harder than you thought, how so?
-M: Yeah Doc, I dunno, sometimes i don't even now the target so I try but I just fail… Or sometimes I just keep going back and forth between articles because they just don't look like how I expected them to be, like at all!
-It seems like they are not nowadays Wikipedia articles and do not contain the next link I was looking for, things like that… Is this game too old for me?Am I just bad at this game?
+M: Yeah Doc, I dunno, sometimes I don't even know the target so I try but I just fail… Or sometimes I just keep going back and forth between articles because they just don't look like how I expected them to be, like at all!
+It seems like they are not nowadays Wikipedia articles and do not contain the next link I was looking for, things like that… Is this game too old for me?
+Am I just bad at this game?
 D: Hmm I see… Well Marty, you just gave me a BRILLIANT idea!
 Let us inspect this game and see how people performed on it since it's been created!
 M: Sure Doc, take the lead!
 ~ Presentation of the dataset by Doc ~